 What is a radiator?

 A radiator is the most important component of most vehicles’ cooling systems.
-It is generally placed near the front of the engine bay, behind the grille, for optimum airflow.
+It’s generally located near the front of the engine bay, behind the grille, for optimum airflow.

-1. Your water pump moves coolant through your engine and into your radiator.
+- The water pump moves coolant through the engine and into the radiator.

 If your vehicle is stationary, large cooling fans may provide supplementary airflow to help the radiator do its job.
 As a general rule, the more heavy-duty or high-performance an engine is, the more effective its radiator must be to help keep things cool.